KarnerTh/xogs/readme.md

 </ul>

 ## Installation

 Through the go toolchain (requires go version >=1.21)

 ```sh
 go install github.com/KarnerTh/xogs@latest
 ```

 or

 just head over to the [Releases](https://github.com/KarnerTh/xogs/releases) page and download the right executable for your operating system.
 To be able to use it globally on your system, add the executable to your path.

 ## Features

-* Supports differnt formats through generic parsers (json, regex, logfmt)
+- Supports differnt formats through generic parsers (json, regex, logfmt)
-* Filter your logs
+- Filter your logs
-* Focus on what is important - granular control of dislayed data
+- Focus on what is important - granular control of dislayed data
+- Stream logs from stdin or analyse a file

 ## How does it work

 TBD

 ## Parameters/Flags

 Some configurations can be set via command line parameters/flags.
 The available options can also be viewed via `xogs -h`

 ```